kanagarajnn/machine-learning-notes-and-code/1_Supervised_Learning/Introduction/Regression_Model/Linear_Regression_Model_Part_1.md

 - It fits a **straight line** to the data to make predictions based on past observations.
 - **Real-World Example**: Financial analysts at **Goldman Sachs** use linear regression to predict stock market trends based on historical data.

+## Supervised Learning Explained
+Supervised learning is like having a **teacher guide you while you learn**.
+In this case, the "teacher" is a dataset that contains examples with **known answers**.
+For example, if you want to predict the price of a house based on its size, you would use a dataset that includes **various house sizes and their corresponding prices**.

+**Linear regression** is a method that helps draw a **straight line** through this data to make predictions.
+Imagine you have a scatter of dots on a graph representing houses; linear regression helps you find the **best straight line** that fits those dots, allowing you to estimate the price of a house just by knowing its size.

+### **Visualizing Linear Regression**
+Think of it like trying to **find the best path through a forest of trees (data points)**.
+The straight line you draw is like a trail that helps you navigate through the trees to reach your destination (the predicted price).
+- If you measure a **house that is 1,250 square feet**, you can follow your trail to see that it might sell for around **$220,000**.
+- This is how **linear regression works in supervised learning!**

 ## House Price Prediction Example
 - Predicting house prices based on square footage is a classic regression problem.
 - **Dataset Used**: Houses in Portland, with size (in square feet) as input and price (in thousands of dollars) as output.